 V for Vendetta (2006) - Review

-V for Vendetta had always been a movie that I had intended to watch at some point, but missed.
+V for Vendetta had always been a movie that I had intended to watch at some point but missed.
 I had managed to catch the finale on TV once, but without the context of the rest of the movie, it had little impact on me.
 For one reason or another, I never got around to watching it the whole way through until just recently.
-Surprisingly, it holds up relatively well for a decade-old film, and has some reverent political commentary that applies to this year's American presidential elections, particularly due to a volatile candidate that is still commanding a frightening amount of popularity.
+Surprisingly, it holds up relatively well for a decade-old film.

 Pros

-• Wears its politics on its sleeve without becoming to muddied by nonsensical premises like Snowpiercer
+Wears its politics on its sleeve without becoming too muddied by nonsensical premises like Snowpiercer

 Cons